 On the other hand, New York and Philadelphia offered new opportunities not available at Mount Vernon.
 For many of Washington’s enslaved people, it was the first time they stepped foot in free territory.
 Ona, Austin, and other members of the enslaved household were introduced to vibrant cities with robust free black communities that facilitated Ona’s and Hercules’ future escapes.
 While they were in New York City, Alexander Hamilton, John Jay, and others helped found the African Free School to educate free African Americans.
 The school went on to educate many of the leading African-American writers and intellectuals in the nineteenth century.
 While there is no record of Washington’s enslaved household interacting with the school or its students, the atmosphere of the city promoted this type of opportunity and Washington’s enslaved people would have noticed.

 Philadelphia was more ardently antislavery than New York City and still the largest city in the United States.
 In May 1789, there were 300 enslaved people in the city, but nearly 1,800 free African Americans.
 Black and white abolition societies hosted lectures, printed pamphlets, and conducted secretive campaigns to facilitate the escape of enslaved people.
 While we don’t know the day-to-day experiences of Washington’s enslaved household, they would have met new people, tried new foods, experienced new forms of entertainment, and been exposed to all sorts of new ideas.
 Most importantly, with such a large free black population, they could have blended into the crowd, at least temporarily.
 That anonymity must have provided a welcome reprieve from the constant oversight in the President’s House.7

 Although Washington, D.C. had a growing free black population during the nineteenth century, it was still a slave city surrounded by slave states.
 In some respects, the enslaved people in the President’s House during Washington’s presidency had a typical experience.
 In other ways, their experience was unique from any other administration.
-For more on slavery in Washington, D.C., click here.
+Click here to learn more about the slavery in Washington, D.C.